U.S. Neighborhoods Database

 Typically a few times a year.
 Upon purchase, you can elect to receive email alerts when we release new versions of the database.

-Why don't you include any demographic data like age, income, population etc.?
+Why don't you include any demographic data like age, income, population, etc.?

 Typically, neighborhoods do not exist in any official capacity.
-Therefore, the US Census does not collect demographic data on them.
-However, in future releases we're hoping to create demographic estimates for our neighborhoods using Census areas that overlap the neighborhoods.
+Therefore, the U.S. Census does not collect demographic data on them.
+However, in future releases, we're hoping to create demographic estimates for our neighborhoods using Census areas that overlap the neighborhoods.

 Why is this product more expensive than your other databases?